Say Goodbye to Lip Troubles: How to Tackle Vitamin Deficiency

 If you picked or licked your lips, it would make them chapped.

-The saliva on your lips will dry out the natural moisture, and make them more susceptible to cracking and bleeding.
+The saliva on your lips will dry out the natural moisture, making them more susceptible to cracking and bleeding.

 If you can’t stop licking your lips, it might be a sign of an underlying medical condition, such as anxiety or OCD.